What Type of Conduct is Prohibited in New Hampshire?

 What Must be Proven in a Discrimination Claim?

-Under the Equal Pay act, discrimination can be proven if men and women both work in the same place, do the same job, but are nevertheless paid differently.
-Employers in Merrimack will also be held liable in a discrimination claim if their hiring and promotion policies favor one gender, or if the they take retaliatory action against a worker who files a complaint against their employer.
+Under the Equal Pay act, discrimination can be proven if men and women both work in the same place, do the same job, but are still paid differently.
+Employers in Merrimack can also be held liable in a discrimination claim if their hiring and promotion policies favor one gender, or if the they take retaliatory action against a worker who files a complaint against their employer.

 When is Sexual Harassment Prohibited?

-Any unwelcome sexual behavior directed at the victim, including physical or verbal acts, is considered to be sexual harassment.
-A Merrimack employer could be held liable for the unwelcome conduct, even if it was an employee's co-worker who engaged in the sexual harassment.
+All unwelcome sexual behavior directed at the victim, including physical or verbal acts, is considered to be sexual harassment.
+A Merrimack employer might be held liable for the unwelcome conduct, even if it was an employee's co-worker who engaged in the sexual harassment.

-New Hampshire employers who allow conduct to produce an overly sexual work atmosphere might also be held liable for sexual harassment.
-Gender discrimination is usually difficult to prove without a lawyer because the specifics of proving intent can be complicated.
+New Hampshire employers who allow conduct to produce an overly sexual work atmosphere may also be held liable for sexual harassment.
+Gender discrimination is typically difficult to prove without a lawyer because the specifics of proving intent can be complicated.
 There are also detailed procedures that must be followed when pursuing a claim.